ZhouKanglei/AQA-Benchmark/README.md

     Place your datasets in a proper directory.
 You may need to change the data path for the configs provided in the `./configs` directory.

 4. **Download I3D Pre-Trained Weight**:
-    You can download the I3D pre-trained weights from the following link: [I3D Pre-Trained Weight](https://github.com/hassony2/kinetics_i3d_pytorch/blob/master/model/model_rgb.pth).
+    You can download the I3D pre-trained weight from the following link: [I3D Pre-Trained Weight](https://github.com/hassony2/kinetics_i3d_pytorch/blob/master/model/model_rgb.pth).
 After downloading, place the weight in the `./weights` directory.

 5. **Train Models**:
     Use the training scripts in the `./scripts` directory to train your models.
 For example: